captuspario/therapair-landing/email-ai-prompt.md

 # AI Email Confirmation - Prompt Configuration

-This file controls how AI generates personalized confirmation emails.
+This file controls how AI generates personalised confirmation emails.
 Edit this file to change the tone, style, and content of automated responses.

 ---